celbridge-org/SummerCamp2026/laser_breakout/TUTORIAL.md

 Don't rush to lock this down.
 A natural back-and-forth beats an interrogation.

+## Set up the workspace: game and design doc side by side

+It helps to have the game and `DESIGN.md` visible at once — design on one side, running result on the other — so the keep-them-in-sync habit is something the user sees rather than takes on faith.
+Set this up early, once the game is open and confirmed running.
+Keep it quick and optional; if they'd rather not bother, move on.

+You cannot split the editor yourself — there is no tool for it — so point and let the user click:

+1. Spotlight the control: `app_spotlight("landmark.split-editor", "Click here to split the editor into two side-by-side sections")`.
+Spotlight only points, never clicks, so the user makes the actual split.
+2. Once the document area shows two sections, open the design doc into the second one yourself: `document_open("laser_breakout/DESIGN.md", sectionIndex: 1)`.
+Leave the game where it is.
+3. Clear the callout: `app_spotlight("")`.

+The split-editor button lives on the document toolbar; if the user needs orienting first, `app_spotlight("landmark.documents")` highlights the whole editor area.

 ## The quick win: laser beams

 Lasers are the recommended first feature because they're visible, fun, and touch every part